universal-mcp/retell/src/universal_mcp_retell/README.md

-# Retell MCP Server
+# RetellApp MCP Server

-An MCP Server for the Retell API.
+An MCP Server for the RetellApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Retell API.
+This is automatically generated from OpenAPI schema for the RetellApp API.

 | Tool | Description |